Rojista/Python_Fundamentals_Assignment/README.md

 Shows how to use basic data types in Python, like integers, floats, strings, and booleans.
 Performs some basic operations on these types and stores them in a dictionary.

 todo_app
-A simple to-do list app made up of three main parts: main.py: Manages user interaction with the app. todo_operations.py: Provides functions to add, delete, and view tasks. utils.py: Includes extra functions like clearing the screen.
+A simple to-do list app made up of three parts: main.py: Manages user interaction with the app. todo_operations.py: Provides functions to add, delete, and view tasks. utils.py: Includes extra functions like clearing the screen.